 Innerspring mattresses are those constructed with steel coil springs inside, often with topper layers made of various foams and fibers.
 There are several variations of innerspring mattresses, defined according to what kind of topper materials are used, such as pillow-top, memory foam, ventilated foam encasements, and temperature-regulating gels.

-Better-quality mattresses are made from better materials.
-The coils are more resilient and the padding is more dense as compared to lesser-quality mattresses.
+Innerspring mattresses generally last for at least seven to 10 years, but they sometimes last longer.
+As expected, the quality of the mattress and the spring construction is the single biggest deciding factor determining innerspring mattress's longevity.
+Better-quality mattresses are made from better (and more expensive) materials and carry longer consumer warranties.
+The coils are more resilient, and the padding is denser when compared to lesser-quality mattresses.
 Many innerspring mattresses are two-sided, which means you can flip them over to distribute the wear and tear.
 If you do that regularly, you can make your mattress last longer.

-Durability Guidelines for Foam Mattresses
+Memory Foam Mattresses

 Signs of Wear and Tear

 In the final measure, mattress ratings or warranties don't dictate a mattress's lifespan nearly as effectively as your own subjective experience of sleeping on it.
 A mattress is an investment in your wellbeing, and there are several signs that your mattress is ready to be replaced:

 - You are uncomfortable when you lie down and wake up tired and achy.

 - You see visible signs of wear and tear on your mattress.
 There is sagging, or you notice lumps.
 You can hear the bed springs when you lie down.